- A quick round up on detail sanders available

 - An impressive number of oscillations reaching 13,000OPM.

-- Functions as a 4-in-1 with detachable sanding head.
+- Functions as a 4-in-1 with a detachable sanding head.

 #5 Fast and lightweight detail sander